 Great question!
 Cross Country Camp features more distance-based training, with athletes running approximately 3-8 miles per session.
 The sprints group will focus more on drills, form, block starts, and shorter-distance, speed-based workouts.
 If you are unsure of which group you belong, please speak to your counselor and we will ensure that you have the BEST POSSIBLE training experience.

-All campers check in to camp between 3:00 and 5:00pm on Sunday, June 23.
+All campers check in daily at 8:45 Daily.
 Follow the signs on campus to registration.

 Are pole vaulters permitted to register?
 Should I bring my own poles?

 Yes!
 We require all pole vaulters to bring their own poles to camp.
 We do not have any available for your use during training.
 Please register as pole vault during the registration process so we can identify your specialty prior to check-in.
 Poles will be safely locked up and stored at our facility until the conclusion of camp.